 It appears that Andy and I have the love of many interests in common.
 Food among the most obvious.
 Thanks for sending me this recipe Andy – jughandle

 The Back Story

-The Mississippi River Delta, stretching for about one hundred miles along the banks of the mighty Mississippi and extending eastward fifty miles across the state, is one of the richest agricultural regions in the world.
+The Mississippi River Delta, stretches for one hundred miles along the banks of the mighty Mississippi.
+Extending eastward fifty miles across the state, it is among the richest agricultural regions in the world.

-After the Emancipation Proclamation was enacted and slaves no longer worked the cotton fields, Chinese men migrated to the Delta in search of work.
-As is often the case today, many intended not to settle permanently, but to earn money to send home, but when they arrived, they found hard labor and low pay.
+After the enactment of the Emancipation Proclamation, slaves no longer worked the cotton fields, Chinese men migrated to the Delta in search of work.
+As is the case today, many intended not to make the Delta their permanent home, only to earn money and send it home.
+When they arrived, they found hard labor and low pay.

-To achieve economic independence, these new immigrants opened grocery stores, selling to the black freedmen who had formerly used the plantation stores.
+To achieve economic independence, these new immigrants opened grocery stores, selling to the black freedmen, formerly whose only choice were the plantation stores.
 The first Chinese grocery store in Mississippi likely appeared as early as the 1870s.

-Chinese immigrants continued to come to Mississippi over the generations, joining their extended families and incorporating their cooking into the local cuisine, as seen with this recipe for stir-fried turnips and greens. -excerpt from SECRETS OF THE SOUTHERN TABLE © 2018 by Virginia Willis.
+For generations Chinese immigrants continued to come to Mississippi Delta.
+They joined with their extended families and incorporating their cooking into the local cuisine.
+This recipe for stir-fried turnips and greens is one such dish. -excerpt from SECRETS OF THE SOUTHERN TABLE © 2018 by Virginia Willis.

 Southern Stir-Fry With Turnips And Greens

-- 2 teaspoons honey local honey is best and is optional
+- 2 tsp honey - local honey is best and is optional

 - Stir together the stock and sherry.
 Set aside.